SAP business benefit

 “A lagging indicator is an economic indicator that reacts slowly to economic changes, and therefore has little predictive value.
 Generally these types of indicators follow an event; they are historical in nature.
 For example, in a performance measuring system, profit earned by a business is a lagging indicator as it reflects a historical performance; similarly, improved customer satisfaction is the result of initiatives taken in the past.”
 [FN3]

 “[L]eading indicators are key economic variables… used to predict a new phase of the business cycle.
-A is one that changes before the economy does.”
+A leading indicator is one that changes before the economy does.”
 [FN4]

 The Future of SAP – Strategic Implementation